HanSeokhyeon/Speech_recognition_for_English_and_Korean/README.md

-# Speech recognition using MFCC and Spikegram
+# Speech recognition using Melspectrogram and Spikegram

 ## Description